ibi-group/transit-pois-pelias/pelias-config/README.md

 Please refer to the instructions at https://github.com/pelias/docker in order to install and configure your docker environment.

-The minimum configuration required in order to run this project are [installing prerequisites](https://github.com/pelias/docker#prerequisites), [install the pelias command](https://github.com/pelias/docker#installing-the-pelias-helper-script) and [configure the environment](https://github.com/pelias/docker#configure-environment).
+The minimum configuration required in order to run this project are [installing prerequisites](https://github.com/pelias/docker#prerequisites), [install the pelias command](https://github.com/pelias/docker#installing-the-pelias-helper-script).
+An environment does not need to be configured, as it is provided by this repository.

-Be careful to not run the Pelias default project.
+Be careful to not run any Pelias example project.
 The prepare and interpolation steps especially can take over an hour to run!

-If Pelias is installed globally, then running the commands listed in the build step below will work.
+Once Pelias is installed globally, then running the commands listed in the build step below will work.

 Before running the build step, clone this repository into a seperate directory from the pelias install.